Dunlavy column: Chris Wilder gets Cruyff’s beautiful philosophy

 without results is pointless.
 But results without quality is boring.”

 Two strikers.
 Overlapping centre-halves.
 Wing-backs searing past forwards.
-To watch the is to be reminded why you loved football in the first place.
+To watch the Blades is to be reminded why you loved football in the first place.

 Johan Cruyff